rylanjorg/OpenGLScene/README.md

-# Project 5 - Rendering a scene using OpenGL
+# Project 5 - Rendering a scene using C++ and OpenGL
 By Dylan Olthoff and Rylan Casanova

 Coursework documentation can be found in 'CST-310 Project 5.docx'